ostis-ai/ostis-ps-lib/README.md

 ## Feedback

-Contributions to the OSTIS problem-solver components and the ostis-ps-lib project are welcome!
+Contributions to the ostis-ps-lib project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the GitHub repository.

 ## License